MohammedAlsakabi47/IEEE-ITSC-25-Toward-a-Low-Cost-Perception-System-in-Autonomous-Vehicles-A-Spectrum-Learning-Approach/README.md

 `Example Frames/`: the 10 random example frames including camera images, radar point clouds, lidar point clouds, radar spectrum, lidar spectrum, camera spectrum, and camera semantic segmentations

-`Algorithm1.m`: Algorithm 1, labeled in the paper as Pixel Encoding and Spectrum Estimation, in MATLAB
+`Algorithm1.m`: Algorithm 1, labeled in the paper as Pixel Encoding and Spectrum Estimation, and correlation calculation for the provided example frames in MATLAB

 `ResNet_Training.py`: code for training ResNet101